Senyarchy21/Trading_project/readme.md

-# Git and Github Course
+# Trading project

-Crash course for Git
+Creating a bot that would parse data and apply ML models to trade